 We wish to express to you, the addict afflicted with addiction to Benzodiazepines (Xanax, Valium, Klonopin, Ativan, Librum, etc.), our deepest concern and sympathy for the long road you will need to travel in seeking recovery for your addiction.

 Benzodiazepines (or “Benzo”) addiction is exceptionally problematic because the prescription of such medications is often the first order of business in treating most every other chemical addiction.
 Generally speaking, Benzos are an excellent short-term detox medication, but they are also highly addictive.
 So what happens when you become addicted to the detox meds?
 Quite simply, you’re in for a very uncomfortable period of time.

 First off, please do not attempt to reduce, taper or altogether stop this medication (or any medication, but especially benzos) without the proper supervision of a professional.
-This is not as widely known as it should be, but abruptly stopping benzodiazapenes can lead to seizures so severe that they are life threatening.
-If you are addicted to benzodiazapenes, you quite likely require a full medical detox.
+This is not as widely known as it should be, but abruptly stopping benzodiazepines can lead to seizures so severe that they are life threatening.
+If you are addicted to benzodiazepines, you quite likely require a full medical detox.

 These medications have gained such a prominent degree of abuse because while they are very addictive and withdrawal from them can actually kill you, they actually pose a relatively low overdose risk.
 Since they do have a very legitimate medical use they are scheduled relatively low on the federal schedule of drugs and doctors feel comfortable (probably too comfortable) in prescribing them.

-At Origins Recovery Centers we have established and tried and true clinical protocols in combatance of benzodiazapene addiction.
+At Origins Recovery Centers we have established and tried and true clinical protocols in combatance of benzodiazepines addiction.
 Are you ready for us to help you?
-If so, call 1-844-U-GET-WELL (844-843-8935) anytime.
+If so, call 844-843-8935 anytime.

 However, if you are not ready to talk just yet, click below in order to send us an email.